I saw a coyote, what do I do now?

 Report your sighting using our online report form or call the coyote info-line at 604-681-WILD (9453) and tell us the date, time, location, and what the coyote was doing when you saw it.
 Our hotline is tracked 7 days a week and we’ll do our best to respond to calls within 24 hours.
 Your reports are collected and mapped to help identify areas of increased coyote activity in Greater Vancouver.

 If you witnessed a coyote approaching people or acting aggressively, please contact the BC Ministry of Environment (BC MOE) at 1-877-952-7277.

 Please consider using our educational materials to inform others in your community.

-SPES does not make site visits as we are primarily an awareness program.
+The Co-Existing with Coyotes program is primarily an awareness, education, and monitoring program.
 However, we do collaborate with other agencies such as the BC MOE, Vancouver Animal Control, the Wildlife Rescue Association, and the BC SPCA to address urgent coyote issues.
 We also deliver coyote awareness information sessions for interested community groups and neighbourhood watches, as well as for work crews that interface with coyotes often.

 Coyotes are naturally timid animals but it’s important that we keep it that way for the safety of people, pets and coyotes.
 Hazing is used to modify coyote behaviour to create this important boundary

 To haze a coyote be big, brave and loud.

 Keys to hazing

 Do not run – this could trigger a hunt or play instinct in the coyote

 Raise your arms above your head and act aggressively